 1. Managing bio samples and data for clinically certified (CAP/CLIA) NGS pipelines

 2. Large scale genotyping (million+ samples) platforms with robotic automation

 3. National scale Cyberinfrastructure (CyVerse/iPlant) that facilitate global team of researchers to effectively manage their data, computation and collaborations using a cohesive computational platform

 I firmly believe that measured adoption of emerging computational technologies and methods are essential for life scientist to successfully operate at the scale and complexity of data they are constantly encountering.
 This can only happen if there is continuing education and practical training focused around the use of Cyberinfrastructure and computational thinking.
 I have developed and taught workshops, graduate and undergraduate project based learning courses with emphasis on these topics

-My team (Biotechnology Computing Facility) engages with the campus community at various levels ranging from multi- institutional collaborative projects, graduate and undergraduate courses for credit and special topic seminars and workshops.
+My team (Bio Computing) engages with the campus community at various levels ranging from multi- institutional collaborative projects, graduate and undergraduate courses for credit and special topic seminars and workshops.